marcusbianchi/recipeservice/README.md

 * gateway/thinggroups/{optional=startat}{optional=quantity}

   * Get: Return List of Groups of Things
-    * startat: represent where the list starts t the database (Default=0)
+    * startat: represent where the list starts at the database (Default=0)
     * quantity: number of resuls in the query (Default=50)

 * gateway/thinggroups/{id}